Protecting Seniors From Online Scams

 Tech Support Scams

-Tech support scams are the #2 costliest fraud against seniors, with $1.04 billion in losses in 2025 and over 21,000 victims — the highest victim count of any scam category.
+Tech support scams are the #2 costliest fraud against seniors, with $1.04 billion in losses in 2025 and over 21,000 victims — more victims than any other major money-loss scam category.
 Criminals pose as tech support agents to steal money and data.

 Government Impersonation Scams

-Government impersonation losses nearly doubled in 2025 — seniors lost $413 million, up 93% from 2024.
+Government impersonation losses nearly doubled in 2025 — seniors lost $413 million, up 99% from 2024 ($208 million → $413 million).
 Criminals pose as officials from Social Security, the IRS, or Medicare to pressure seniors into sending money or sharing personal information.

 Romance Scams

-Romance scams cost seniors $584 million in 2025, up 48% from 2024.
-Over 10,000 seniors were victimized.
+Romance scams cost seniors $584 million in 2025 across more than 10,000 complaints, making it up 50% from 2024 and among the cruelest scam categories.
 Criminals create fake relationships online to gain trust, then exploit victims for money — increasingly using AI-generated photos and deepfake video.

 Lottery, Sweepstakes & Inheritance Scams

-Seniors lost $136 million to lottery, sweepstakes, and inheritance scams in 2025, with an average loss of $49,000 per victim.
+Seniors lost $136 million to lottery, sweepstakes, and inheritance scams in 2025.
 Criminals claim you’ve won a prize but must pay fees or taxes first — the prize never exists, and every dollar sent is stolen.

 Extortion Scams